GoogleCloudPlatform/tomcat-runtime/README.md

 ```

 # Distributed sessions
-This image can be configured to store Tomcat sessions in the [Google Cloud Datastore](https://cloud.google.com/datastore/docs) which allow
+This image can be configured to store Tomcat sessions in the [Google Cloud Datastore](https://cloud.google.com/datastore/docs) which allows
 multiple instances of Tomcat to share sessions.

-You can enable this feature by adding `distributed-sessions` to the list of enabled module.
+You can enable this feature by adding `distributed-sessions` to the list of enabled modules.
 For example on Google App Engine:

 ```yaml